vergiliu/vergiliu.github.io/_posts/2015-08-15-learning-python.md

 ---
 layout: post
-title: "Learning Python"
+title: "Learning Python 5th edition (ebook) by David Ascher and Mark Lutz"
 date: 2015-08-15 22:22:22
 started_on: 2013-11-15
 categories: [4stars, books, reviews, 2015]
 tags: [books, reviews, 2015]
+rating: 4
 ---
-`Learning Python 5th edition (ebook) by David Ascher and Mark Lutz`

 I'll start by saying this is a massive book, covering so many things that's hard to go through it cover-to-cover without forgetting or missing out on stuff.
 Overall the book is excellent but we always need to keep in mind it's "the book over Python" so no matter how big it is, it will always skimp on something.

-Rating 4/5
+Rating 4/5 - just of its sheer size, otherwise an excellent book

 #### Chapter1-4
 - basic intro, running scripts, exec, open, reload